gpk1983/2024-Fricatives-MATLAB-code/README.md

 2. Run `writeResults.m`: a .TXT file is constructed with the features discussed in the paper for each .WAV file.

 3. The .TXT output can be imported to Excel and turned into a CSV for convenience.

+## HOWTO for new data:

+1. Create a folder similar to the one provided (`SAMPLES`).

+2. Include a .WAV file recording and annotations in .TextGrid format.

+3. Run the two .m scripts.
+Make sure you change path names (usually in the first 2-3 lines of each file).